chrisnumber49/DjangoWeatherApp/README.md

 ## Reflection

 This was my first side project of learning Django.
-In this project I built an application that can...
-I started this project by using the command `django-admin startproject` to create the boilerplate of project, then create new app with command `python manage.py startapp`, several additional dependency... were installed during the development in this project.
+In this project we can...
+I started this project by using the command `django-admin startproject` to create the boilerplate of project, then create new app with command `python manage.py startapp`.

 The technologies implemented in this project including...
 Through this side project, I learned about the basic concept of...